 Beginning September 24, 2020, travel for professional conferences and meeting is no longer authorized without a specific license from the U.S. Department of the Treasury’s Office of Foreign Assets Control.

 Approval must be obtained by all UF travelers to Cuba prior to departure for UF-business purposes.
 Please contact the Export Control Officer for further information.

 The U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) regulates travel, export, financial transactions, and imports, to and from Cuba through the Cuban Assets Control Regulations (CACR).
 After recent amendment, effective September 24, 2020, travel to Cuba, or the support there of, for professional meetings or conferences is no longer authorized without a specific license from OFAC.

 All UF travelers are responsible for ensuring that they are in compliance with U.S. travel restrictions and requirements.
 Therefore, all UF travelers to Cuba must consult and receive pre-travel approval from UF Research Integrity (UFRI).
 To receive approval, all travelers must complete and submit the UF Cuba Travel form.

-You may take the following approved items to Cuba without the need for further consultation or permission:
+In addition, if traveling to Cuba for a permitted purpose, you may only take the following approved items to Cuba, without the need for further consultation or permission:

 In no circumstance may you bring items to Cuba that qualify as defense articles controlled under the International Traffic in Arms Regulations (ITAR).